Strengthening Ecosystems of Care and Addressing Complex Needs

 Missouri is among a cohort of national grantees of the Healthy Transitions Initiative, whose purpose is to expand access to developmentally appropriate, culturally and linguistically responsive services and supports for youth and young adults of transition age (16-25) who have, or are at risk for developing, serious mental health challenges.

-Long term Goal In addition to project management, BHN also leads efforts to enhance the statewide infrastructure of resources for emerging adults, their caregivers, and the professionals who serve them.
+Long-term Goal: In addition to project management, BHN also leads efforts to enhance the statewide infrastructure of resources for emerging adults, their caregivers, and the professionals who serve them.

 Nicole Wood